technosemiotics/ai-textbook/index.md

 layout: default
 ---

-# ai case collection : text-only version
+# ai textbook: cases & issues

 This website collects references to various cases and issues pertaining to AI and the sociocultural construction of technology.